Florida Approved

 Are a first-time driver in Florida.

-Are under the age of 18 (adults must take the exam at a local DHSMV office per Florida law).
+Are under the age of 18 (adults must take the exam in person per Florida law).

 1 hour 50 questions